cgao3/cgao3.github.io/_posts/2021-11-12-tensor-schedule-rl.md

 Halide
 ======
 The 2019 Halide auto-scheduler combines `heuristic search` and `neural net` for scheduling tensor programs (*even though neural nets are tensor programs themselves*).
-The `Adams2019` auto-scheduler's algorithm can be summarized in the following digram.
+The `Adams2019` auto-scheduler's algorithm can be summarized in the following diagram.

 ![Adams2019-Halide](/images/adams2019_RL.png)